 Whether Partial Benefits Are Available

-Some policies will pay a partial or residual benefit if you can return to work part-time or in a different role—and are a smart addition to your policy.
 For example, suppose degenerative issues in your hands prevent you from working as a dentist, but you find work as a consultant or at a dental school.
 If you’re making less than you did as a practicing dentist, your long-term disability policy might make up some of the difference.
 (Some policies will even pay a full monthly benefit if you cannot perform dentistry, but these are rarer.)

 Considering Filing an LTD Claim?
 Get Organized

-If it’s becoming hard to care for your patients due to a health issue, it might be time to file a disability insurance claim.
-In addition to understanding your policy’s terms, you’ll need to get organized.
+If you want the best chance at a quick approval, in addition to understanding your policy’s terms, you’ll need to get organized.
 LTD claims require extensive information about your diagnoses, limitations, daily routine, and other factors that might impact your claim.

-- Important dates concerning your claim, such as the dates of your diagnoses, significant hospitalization, medical procedures, and when you could no longer work
+• Important dates concerning your claim, such as the dates of your diagnoses, significant hospitalization, medical procedures, and when you could no longer work

-- Copies of your relevant medical records
+• Copies of your relevant medical records

-- Supporting information from your providers, such as detailed letters about your conditions and capabilities
+• Supporting information from your providers, such as detailed letters about your conditions and capabilities

 If you are looking for specific tools and worksheets, Bryant Legal Group offers a free guidebook.